mhchen124/CarND-LaneDetectionAdv/README.md

 The major challenge is to get a good binary image where lane-line are clear and reliable.
 This is kind difficult, especially for tough ones like "harder_challenge_video.mp4".
 If more time are available I'd better use a-prior information to guide the tracking and reduce errors.

+The initial version has some problems - the result video has a few image frames where the lane tracking was not correct.
+I reworked on the code by introducing a HighwayLane class and a Line class to help with better cross-frame performance tracking.
+Currently only a simple "lane width" constraint is enforced and the result improved and there is no more incorrect frames.
+If have more time, other constraints can be added to handle more complicated lane situations.